Skip to content

 Ready to Prototype Your Part?

 Upload your STEP file and 2D drawing.
-Get a quote with engineer-reviewed DFM feedback — typically in hours.
-CNC prototyping in aluminum, stainless, titanium, and engineering plastics with free DFM review on every order.
+Get an engineer-reviewed quote typically within one business day.
+CNC prototyping in aluminum, stainless, titanium, and engineering plastics, with order-stage DFM after confirmation.